victor1600/DoneWithIt/notes/Reusables.md

 ## Functionality

+- TouchableHighlight wont work without onPress `definition`
+  - We can change the color show up when clicked with `underlayColor` prop.
-Receives dynamically the title, subtitle and image it has to render from parent
+- Receives dynamically the title, subtitle and image it has to render from parent

+However, we dont have the logic for handling our selections because this component should be reusable.

+> What should happen when an user taps the item, should be decided by the consumer of the reusable.

 ## Styles